Discharge Instructions for Scoliosis Surgery (Pediatric)

 Remove throw rugs, electrical cords, and anything else that may cause falls.

-Use nonslip bath mats, grab bars, an elevated toilet seat, and a shower chair in the bathroom.
+Use nonslip bath mats, grab bars, a raised toilet seat, and a shower chair in the bathroom.

 Help your child to use a cane, crutches, a walker, or handrails until his or her balance, flexibility, and strength have improved.